This post may contain affiliate links. See my disclosure policy.

 - Tip: If you forget to pre-soak your cannellini beans, you may also quick-soak them.
 To do this, transfer your beans to a large pot filled with approximately 8 cups of water and a generous pinch of salt.
 Bring to a boil over high heat, cover with a tight lid, and then remove from the heat.
 Allow them to soak for one hour before draining and rinsing.

-Place the drained and rinsed soaked beans in a large pot.
-Add any aromatics (in the case of today’s recipe, we’re adding garlic, fresh sage, and rosemary), a little olive oil, and a generous pinch of salt.
+Place the drained, rinsed, and soaked beans in a large pot.
+Add any aromatics (in today’s recipe, we’re using garlic, fresh sage, and rosemary), a little olive oil, and a generous pinch of salt.
 Cover with 6 cups of water.
 Bring to a boil and then reduce to a simmer.
 Cook until the beans are creamy, but not mushy.

 From here, you may use your cooked cannellini beans however you’d like – you could even save the liquid they were cooked in to make a fabulous broth for soup.

 - Tip: You can freeze pre-soaked beans.
-Simply drain and rinse before transferring to a freezer-safe ziplock bag.
+Simply drain and rinse, then transfer to a freezer-safe ziplock bag.

 What are Cannellini Beans?